Make your senior developers stay using these few neat tips

 To get a decent approximation of that data, we can look at this Zippia report, which puts the number of senior developers (in the United States) at around 165K.

-In Europe in 2018, there were 5.5M software developers, and that number has grown significantly by 2022.
+In Europe, some time ago, there were 5.5M software developers, and that number has grown significantly by 2022.
 Germany leads, while the UK and France trail behind as the top 3 countries that have the largest number of developers on the old continent.

 Globally, the numbers are a little different.
-According to a 2020 census, the number of developers worldwide is a little more than 26M, and it features 13.5M full-time, 7.8M part-time, and around 5M non-compensated developers.
+According to a recent survey, the number of developers worldwide is a little more than 26M, and it features 13.5M full-time, 7.8M part-time, and around 5M non-compensated developers.

-Therefore, if finding quality software engineers is hard, getting (and retaining) senior devs within the delineation of your company is even harder.
+Therefore, if finding quality software developers is hard, getting (and specifically retaining) senior devs within the delineation of your company is even harder.

 Thankfully, I took it upon myself (again) to get some actionable tips on how to motivate and retain your most experienced developers and make them enjoy the work environment without breaking a sweat.